-- Discovered novel proteins that regulate the functions of steroid hormone receptors, mammary gland and prostate gland development and tumorigenesis.
-These findings will be helpful in designing novel smart drugs for treatment of breast and prostate cancers.
+- Discovered novel proteins that regulate the functions of steroid hormone receptors.
+This discovery will be helpful in designing novel smart drugs for treatment of breast and prostate cancers.

 - Fu W, Ma Q, Chen L, Li P, Zhang M, Ramamoorthy S, Nawaz Z, Shimojima T, Wang H, Yang Y, Shen Z, Zhang Y, Zhang X, Nicosia SV, Zhang Y, Pledger JW, Chen J, Bai W. MDM2 Acts Downstream of p53 as an E3 Ligase to Promote FOXO Ubiquitination and Degradation.
 J Biol Chem 284:13987-4000, 2009.
 Read more »

 Collaborating in the Multidisciplinary Research Program(s):